Attendance at Education Policy Workshops, Dissertation Defense Presentations, and Professional Meetings:

 Annual Evaluation Procedures

 The annual evaluation process must be completed prior to April 30, each academic year.
-All Ph.D. students should complete an annual evaluation form, submit the form to their advisors, and make an appointment to discuss their evaluation.
-Advisors should complete the advisor section of the form prior to meeting with the student, and both student and advisor should sign the form at the end of the evaluation conference.
+All Ph.D. students should complete an Annual Evaluation form, submit the form to their advisors, and make an appointment to discuss their evaluation.
+Students are required to enter all RCR training into the RTTS system and submit the report page to their advisor along with their annual review.
+Advisors should complete the advisor section of the Annual Review form prior to meeting with the student, and both student and advisor should sign both forms at the end of the evaluation conference.
+Both the signed Annual Review and RTTS report must be delivered to room 205 Erickson Hall by the deadline.
+Spring graduates must submit their RTTS report, but are not required to complete an Annual Review form.
+Fall and Summer graduates must submit both documents.

 Annual progress reviews are the responsibility of the permanent faculty advisor, working with the guidance committee.
 The graduate student will provide his or her advisor with an annual progress report.
 The student should provide evidence of his or her accomplishments in the following areas: publication of papers, professional presentations, participation in funded grants, and assistantship and/or teaching assignments.
 The student should also discuss his or her progress in achieving academic goals and identify areas of difficulty.
 The faculty advisor and graduate student will meet to discuss the student's report, after which the advisor and the graduate student will sign the completed annual progress report, which will be placed into the graduate student's file.
 The annual evaluation by the advisor will usually be coordinated with the review of the student's progress by the guidance committee when it meets to approve the program plan and dissertation proposal.
 Recommendations based on this review will be communicated in writing to the student by their advisor within two weeks of the meeting and that report will be placed in the graduate student's file.
 Graduate students who wish to appeal any part of the faculty advisor's evaluation may do so in writing to the program coordinator.
 The permanent advisor or the graduate student may request a meeting of the guidance committee to address and attempt to resolve concerns raised by the evaluation of the annual review.
 A written report on such appeals will be filed together with the annual progress report in the student's file.